Gornhoth/Unity-Pathfinding-3D/README.md

 ## Bonus Chapter: Interpolating the path found via A* in VFX Graph (with a given amount of particles)
 ![](Interpolation_VFXGraph.png)
+Description: Insert your path into a graphics buffer count node, and divide the result by the amount of particles you want to use.
+Multiply that result with the current particle ID and then split that result into two separate calculation paths:
+* The first converts the result into an int.
+Now use two Sample Graphics Buffer nodes with the input path and mode = "Clamp" to sample at the int index you just received, and the int index + 1.
+Let these two results be X and Y for our Lerp node to interpolate between the previous and next particle's position.
+* The second calculation path inserts the result into a Subtract node to subtract the int index of the first calculation path from.
+This results in a float remainder that is now used as interpolation value between X and Y of the first calculation path.

+The result of this interpolation method is a point in 3D that is on the path found by the A*.

 # Sources
 [Getting off the NavMesh: Navigating in Fully 3D Environments](https://www.gdcvault.com/play/1022016/Getting-off-the-NavMesh-Navigating)